Sudden Cardiac Arrest and the Hs and Ts

 The risk of hypothermia is increased by alcohol or drug ingestion, exhaustion, illness, injury or neglect especially when there is a decrease in the level of consciousness.25 As core temperature decreases, sinus bradycardia tends to give way to atrial fibrillation followed by VF and finally asystole.16 Arrhythmias other than VF tend to revert spontaneously as core temperature increases, and usually do not require immediate treatment.25 Unless the patient goes into VF, rewarm using active external methods (e.g., forced warm air) and minimally invasive methods (e.g., warm IV infusions).25

 Electrolyte abnormalities can cause cardiac arrhythmias or cardiac arrest, and life-threatening arrhythmias are associated most commonly with potassium disorders, particularly hyperkalemia.25 Potassium is an electrolyte that plays a role in maintaining normal contraction of the myocardium.
 If levels become too high or too low, cardiac arrest may ensue.
 The precise values that trigger treatment decisions will depend on the patient’s clinical condition and rate of change of electrolyte values.25 Evaluation of serum potassium must take into consideration the effects of changes in serum pH.
 When serum pH decreases (acidemia), serum potassium increases because potassium shifts from the cellular to the vascular space; the process that is reversed when serum pH increases (alkalemia).
-Causes of hypokalemia include excessive vomiting/diarrhea or use of diuretics.
+Causes of hypokalemia include excessive vomiting/diarrhea or the use of diuretics.
 Chronic kidney disease can also lead to potassium loss.
 Treatment may include a controlled but rapid infusion of potassium.
-Hyperkalemia may be caused by kidney disease, diabetes and as a side effect of certain drugs.
+Hyperkalemia may be caused by kidney disease, diabetes, and as a side effect of certain drugs.
 Hyperkalemia can be treated by administering sodium bicarbonate or calcium chloride or by performing dialysis.

 Hyperkalemia is the most common electrolyte disorder associated with cardiac arrest.
 It is usually caused by impaired excretion by the kidneys, drugs or increased potassium release from cells and metabolic acidosis with hyperkalemia occurring in up to 10% of hospitalized patients.8 There is no steadfast numeric limit universally used to define hyperkalemia, but 5.5 mmol-1 is commonly recognized.
 As the potassium concentration increases above this value the risk of adverse events increases and the need for urgent treatment increases.25 The main causes of hyperkalemia are:1